Overview of Colorado Dog Bite Law

 Liability for Dangerous Dog Owners

 Liability for a dog attack varies by state.
-According to Colorado Dog Bite Law
+Injury attorney Mack Babcock explains Colorado Dog Bite Law with Enjuris:

 This kind of cause of action is called “strict liability,” and it means that even if an owner didn’t know their dog was capable of attacking another person, they can still be sued for bodily injury.
 Negligence is not a requirement of strict liability cases.